ebweinberger/eliWeinbergerWebsite/src/assets/markdown/thissite.md

 make more sense to take a different approach.

 ### Second Iteration of `ProjectComponent`
-I decided to abandon the .json approach all together and instead looked for a way to render markdown.
+I decided to abandon the JSON approach all together and instead looked for a way to render markdown.
 I found the marked.js library which takes a string of markdown text and converts it into HTML.
 I then had to learn how to use third party libraries in an Angular project.
 This was a little tricky for me and took me some time but I eventually I found